Frequently Asked Questions about “The Glenn Doman Method”

 Historically, children diagnosed with developmental delay, cerebral palsy, autism, Down syndrome, attention deficit disorder, hyperactivity, learning problems, dyslexia, and a host of other symptomatic diagnoses have been considered hopeless.
-All of these are labels, not a real diagnosis.
+These are symptomatic labels, not a proper diagnoses.
 A proper diagnosis describes where the problem exists in the brain, the degree of the problem, and the extent of the problem in the brain.

 Thousands of parents have come to The Institutes to learn how to help their children at home.
 Those parents have proven beyond any doubt that brain-injured children are not hopeless, but instead have tremendous potential.
 The Institutes exists to insure that all brain-injured children have a fighting chance to be well.